bablokb/circuitpython-inky/Readme.md

     in the context of e-ink displays.
 Idealy, `refresh_time-seconds_per_frame` is the raw internal display refresh-time.
 The reason to set this value so low is to allow a new refresh to start immediately after the busy-state is `False` again.
-This should only be necesary in the context of program development and tests.
+This should only be necessary in the context of program development and tests.

 There is no documentation on how often you can update the